New Member

 Targets for Live are included in your range fee

-It is required that you have a minimum of twelve attendances during a six-month probationary period, (This could be shorter if you pick things up quickly) basically, there's an achievement program of objectives and familiarisation to achieve
+It is required that you have a minimum of twelve attendances during a three-month probationary period, (This could be shorter if you pick things up quickly) basically, there's an achievement program of objectives and familiarisation to achieve

-Once you are ready your application will then go before "The Committee", post Police checks, for approval (If not approved a further time period may be, given in exceptional circumstances or your fee to join returned to you) once approved you will be required to apply for a Firearms Certificate (during your probationary period you would of shot under the Clubs associate Licence Scheme)
+Once you are ready your application will then go before "The Honorary Committee", post Police checks, for approval (If not approved a further time period may be, given in exceptional circumstances or your fee to join returned to you) once approved you will be required to apply for a Firearms Certificate (during your probationary period you would of shot under the Clubs associate Licence Scheme)

 GETTING STARTED...